diffix/desktop/README.md

 ## Development

 Run `npm install` to install dependencies.
+Run `git submodule update --init && npm run build` to get and build the anonymizer.

 Following the setup, run `npm start` to start the development environment with hot code reloading.